-4.2 Any person using one of the Club’s boats is solely responsible for repair or
+4.2 Any person using the club boats is solely responsible for repair or

-4.4 The Club’s rescue boats and outboard motors may only be operated by a
+4.4 The club’s rescue boat and outboard motor may only be operated by a

 4.5 Any person operating, travelling on or accepting assistance from the

 4.6 Members using any club equipment are responsible for its proper